michelepatella/mmeletricarservice.it/README.md

 🎯 **Role**
 They implement the API endpoints of the application.
-They provide modular, scalable, and stateless backend logic with minimal overhead.
+They provide modular, scalable, and stateless backend logic.

 🛡️ **Responsibility**
 They are responsible for: